MohamedSaid7102/MohamedSaid7102/README.md

 <hr/>

 ## To make it easy for you navigating my repos just remeber this algorithm for my repos names:
+## Adjust the search to search by Name and follow this:

 ```js
 let softwaresMohamedShelfDeveloped = []; /*<list-of-all-softwares-I-worked-on>*/